×

 The unique identification number of a pallet.

-It is a medium used for shipping.
-It may be a pallet, or a package made up during preparation.
+This is a support used for shipping.
+It can be a pallet, or a package assembled during preparation.
 It can also be a container entirely reserved for the order.
-In the latter case, the container becomes the support.
+In this last case, the container becomes the support.

-A wave defines a list of orders selected during the act of deliverability to be put into preparation.
+A wave defines a list of orders selected during the deliverability process to be put into preparation.

-BULK is opposed to the container mode and qualifies a quantity of an item from a specific lot.
+Bulk is the opposite of containerized mode and qualifies a quantity of an item from a specific batch.

-BULK does not directly correspond to an inventory item.
-The reference must be permanently specified, as well as the quantity and address of the bulk stock that we wish to move, reserve, address.
+Bulk stock does not directly correspond to a stock item.
+The reference must always be specified, as well as the quantity and address of the bulk stock that you wish to move, reserve, or send.

-The notion of BULK is not associated with any stock identifier.
-There is therefore no associated SSCC.
+The concept of VRAC is not associated with any stock identifier.
+Therefore, there is no associated SSCC.

 Send us your question

-The Sita'Team is here to listen to you!
+The Sita'Team is here to listen!
 Fill out this form with your question(s) and send it to us.

 Send us your question